 The second approach goes as follows: I could go the „lazy way” and simply create a character that resembles me myself.
-I wondered, if I could somehow be transported to the fantasy realm, how would I look like, what would I do, how would I behave, what kind of story would I tell.
+I wondered if I could somehow be transported to the fantasy realm, how would I look like, what would I do, how would I behave, what kind of story would I tell.
 It goes without saying that I immediately fell in love with the idea!

 Following this approach, not only the sessions would be adventurous for this character but also, and most importantly for me!
-To pull this off, I was aware, that this approach requires a bit of self introspection, knowing who you are, how you look at the world, how you make decisions, what are your strengths and weaknesses and so forth.
+To pull this off, I was aware, that this approach requires a bit of self-introspection, knowing who you are, how you look at the world, how you make decisions, what are your strengths and weaknesses and so forth.

 The character creation process, to my amusement, resembled literally picking my own brain

-The general idea was to use my own personality, and tweak it just a little bit to fit in to the fantasy world, and somehow weave it into the D&D story, just as Flynn “got in” to the computer program of Tron in the Tron movies.
+The general idea was to use my own personality and tweak it just a little bit to fit into the fantasy world, and somehow weave it into the D&D story, just as Flynn “got in” to the computer program of Tron in the Tron movies.
 I wanted to be Flynn – and I started designing the story of my character with a beaming spark of „I can do this!” in my heart.

 The character creation process, to my amusement, resembled literally picking my own brain and really looking into myself as a human being.
 If you are curious about the final outcome, here’s the full story of Elucid.

 After few initial sessions, I’m having a blast playing him!
-And what’s more I learn a lot about myself too.
-You see, having a fantasy role playing character that closely resembles you IRL is a unique opportunity to discover new things about yourself.
-During session I pay close attention to what my character does, before acting, I wonder why he does what he does, how he should speak and what can he do and what can not.
+And what’s more, I learn a lot about myself too.
+You see, having a fantasy role-playing character that closely resembles you IRL is a unique opportunity to discover new things about yourself.
+During the session I pay close attention to what my character does, before acting, I wonder why he does what he does, how he should speak and what can he do and what can not.
 Other times, I just wing it, and believe it or not, I can already tell that this character works for me :).
 Role-playing slightly alternate self is a really eye-opening experience and I highly recommend trying this approach for yourself.